 Carefully roll the rack into a "C" shape and put it in the pot sideways (the meaty side will face the outside of the pot.
 You can also cut the rack into a few pieces and stack it in the pot.

-Put the lid on the IP and close it, turning the venting knob to the Sealing position.
+Put the lid on the pot and close it, turning the venting knob to the Sealing position.

 Let it NPR for 10 minutes.
-Then use a wood spoon or something to carefully turn the knob to venting and release the rest of the pressure until the pin drops, indicating it is safe to open the lid.
+Then use a wood spoon or something to carefully turn the knob to venting and release the rest of the pressure until the pin in the lid drops, indicating it is safe to open the lid.

 Remove the rack of ribs using tongs, and place on a baking sheet.

-OPTIONAL: Turn your oven to BROIL at 400 degrees and set the oven rack about 8-10 inches from element.
+OPTIONAL: Turn your oven to BROIL at 400° and set the oven rack about 8-10 inches from element.
 If it is hot in the kitchen I don't do this step, but on a cool day I don't mind the oven being on for a few minutes.